Numerical simulations of Scalar Dark Matter Around Binary Neutron Star mergers: Multigrid formalism

-where the former is the Hamiltonian constraint and the latter are the Momentum constraint equations. $D_i$ is the three-dimensional covariant derivative after orthogonal projection to the normal vector of the hypersurface.
 In the Extended conformal thin-sandwich formulation (XCTS) \cite{Pfeiffer:2002iy}, we decompose the spatial metric $\gamma_{ij}$ into a spatial conformal metric with a conformal factor $\psi$ taking the form $\bar{\gamma}_{ij} = \psi \gamma_{ij}$.
 Along with the spatial metric, we also decompose the extrinsic curvature as

 where $K = K^{i}_i$ is the trace of the extrinsic curvature, and the rescaled traceless part $A_{ij}$ is

 here,

 is the traceless part of $\mathcal{L}_{\beta} \bar{\gamma}_{ij}$, and $\bar{D}$ is the covariant derivative with respect to the conformal spatial metric $\bar{\gamma}_{ij}$.
 We can simplify the system of equations assuming spatial conformal flatness (CFA) and with maximal slicing such that,